GreenLightning/advent-of-code-downloader/readme.markdown

 ## Configuration Files

 The program looks for configuration files named `.aocdlconfig` in the user's home directory and in the current working directory.
+An additional, custom configuration file can be specified via the `-config` command line flag.

+The configurations are merged in the following order, with later entries having higher priority.
+Each option is taken from the last configuration that specifies
+it:
-For each option, the configuration file in the current directory overwrites the configuration file in the home directory and command line parameters overwrite any configuration file.
+- configuration file in home directory
+- configuration file in current directory
+- custom configuration file, if specified via -config flag
+- command line parameters

 Configuration files must contain one valid JSON object.
 The following keys corresponding to some of the command line parameters above are accepted: